o-k-coding/javascript-projects/multi-threaded/web-workers-ch2/README.md

 So something I am picking up is that a window shares a console environment, which is why all the console.logs show up in the same place with dedicated workers.

 Firefox uses the original window that created the shared worker.
 Chrome does not show shared worker logs at all, so you would need to listen for messages and log them in a main thread.
-(I am assuming each window gets a main thread and event loop)
+(I am assuming each window gets a main thread and event loop).

+Shared workers can be used to fold semi persistent state since they are not attached to any window.
+Each window that connects can write or ask for a value.
+If you close all windows that are connected though, the next window to connect will re evaluate the worker script.
+So then to share state you would need local storage maybe?

+the worker script is cached as well when used by multiple windows, so close down to a single connected window, and refresh that one to get code changes in the script.

 ### Debugging shared workers

+Firefox: visit <about:debugging>
+Click `This Firefox`

+Chrome visit <chrome://inspect/#workers>

+find the script you want to debug and click inspect.
+Browser will then take you to a dedicated console attached to the worker.